Final Fantasy VII (NES video game): Development

-The official and authorized version was developed by SquareSoft and released worldwide in 1997 on PlayStation.
+Final Fantasy VII was developed by SquareSoft and released worldwide in 1997 on PlayStation.
 At an unknown date, Shenzhen Nanjing Technology developed an unauthorized NES demake of the game.
 It was released in 2005, and both the box and manual make reference to Final Fantasy VII: Advent Children as the game's full title, a statement supported by the game's manual.
 Despite the name on the box and cartridge, the title screen simply states "Final Fantasy VII", and the game itself includes no content or plot elements from the film.
-The game was released on Subor, a Famicom clone series, though it can also be played on Famicom and NES consoles through the use of an adapter.
+The game was released on a Famicom cartridge for the Subor, a Famiclone series, though it can also be played on NES consoles through the use of an adapter.

-Due to the Famicom's restricted hardware capabilities, the remake is entirely two-dimensional.
+Due to the Famicom's restricted hardware capabilities, the remake is in 2D computer graphics.
 Special compensation was made for some of the in-battle sprites such as Cloud Strife's, combining two 16x24 pixel sprites side by side instead of the usual single sprite to account for weapons such as Cloud's sword or Barret's gun.
 While most Japanese games use only 8x8-pixel hiragana or katakana fonts, and most Chinese games use 4-color 16x16-pixel tiles stored in dedicated CHR ROM pages, this game uses its own several-hundred 16x16-pixel monochrome font instead.
 The script itself is strewn in chunks across the code; at the beginning of each piece of text for dialog boxes is a three digit number preceded by an @-symbol, signifying which character portrait to display.

 The cartridge's circuit board layout is unique compared to most Famicom games, using a single two megabyte PRG (program) ROM chips.
 A RAM chip is used instead of a ROM for the character graphics data, similar to the "UNROM" method used in some Nintendo games.
 As a result, the data is strewn across the PRG ROM in various banks.
 The cartridge features one 8-kilobyte battery-backed RAM chip, used for the game's single save slot.
 Many of the game's graphics are borrowed from other games, mostly other Final Fantasy titles and including Super NES graphics converted to four-color palettes used by the Famicom's hardware.
 Much of the game's music is borrowed from other games as well, in many cases shortened significantly to a few repeating notes.